 South side - the south side of Maui is gorgeous and has most of the resorts.
 You may find yourself staying in this area if you are looking to indulge or on a honeymoon, etc. One day we explored the resorts and relaxed by the pool.
 Some of the resorts have incredible restaurants that might be worth checking out for brunch, happy hour, or dinner.
-Most allow day visits, but some don’t allow non-guests to use their facilities so double check first!
+Most resorts allow daytime visitors but some don’t allow non-guests to use their facilities so double check beforehand!

 Hiking - I didn’t get a chance to hike on this trip but I did the first time I went to Maui and it is so incredible.
-The valleys and waterfalls make for an out-of-this-world view, and truly allows you to unplug and spend quality time in nature.
+The valleys and waterfalls make for an out-of-this-world view, and provides the perfect experience to unplug.

 Maui Brewing Company - this brewery is perched on top of a hill where you can see both the ocean and the mountains and sitting there at sunset is one of the most relaxing experiences.
 Live music in the background, beer flights, mouth-watering appetizers…doesn’t get much better than that.

 What I wish I did - helicopter tour!!!!!!
 This is on my bucket list.
 It’s a little pricey (~ $300/person) but looks absolutely stunning.
 I will do this one day.